-- Adjusted operating loss in the range of $14 million to $18 million, which excludes stock-based compensation expenses and related payroll taxes of $55 million
+- Adjusted operating profit in the range of $0 million to $5 million, which excludes stock-based compensation expenses and related payroll taxes of $110 million

-- Adjusted operating loss4 in the range of $6 million to $8 million, which excludes stock-based compensation expenses and related payroll taxes of $12 million
+- Adjusted operating loss in the range of $5 million to $7 million, which excludes stock-based compensation expenses and related payroll taxes of $27 million

 Quarterly Conference Call

-Shopify’s management team will hold a conference call to discuss its first-quarter results today, May 2, 2017, at 8:30 a.m.
+Shopify’s management team will hold a conference call to discuss its first-quarter results today, May 1, 2018, at 8:30 a.m.
 ET.
-The conference call will be webcast on the investor relations section of Shopify’s website at https://investors.shopify.com/events/Events-Presentations/default.aspx.
+The conference call will be webcast on the investor relations section of Shopify’s website at https:// investors.shopify.com/events/Events-Presentations/default.aspx.
 An archived replay of the webcast will be available following the conclusion of the call.

-Shopify’s First-Quarter 2017 Interim Unaudited Condensed Consolidated Financial Statements and Notes and its First-Quarter 2017 Management’s Discussion and Analysis are available on Shopify’s website at www.shopify.com, and will be filed on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.
+Shopify’s First-Quarter 2018 Interim Unaudited Condensed Consolidated Financial Statements and Notes and its First- Quarter 2018 Management’s Discussion and Analysis are available on Shopify’s website at www.shopify.com and will be filed on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.

-Shopify is the leading cloud-based, multi-channel commerce platform designed for small and medium-sized businesses.
-Merchants can use the software to design, set up, and manage their stores across multiple sales channels, including web, mobile, social media, marketplaces and physical retail locations.
-The platform also provides merchants with a powerful back-office and a single view of their business.
+Shopify is the leading cloud-based, multi-channel commerce platform.
+Merchants can use the software to design, set up, and manage their stores across multiple sales channels, including web, mobile, social media, marketplaces, brick- and-mortar locations, and pop-up shops.
+The platform also provides merchants with a powerful back office and a single view of their business.
 The Shopify platform was engineered for reliability and scale, making enterprise-level technology available to businesses of all sizes.
-Shopify currently powers hundreds of thousands of businesses in approximately 175 countries and is trusted by brands such as Tesla, Nestle, GE, Red Bull, Kylie Cosmetics, and many more.
+Headquartered in Ottawa, Canada, Shopify currently powers over 600,000 businesses in approximately 175 countries and is trusted by brands such as Red Bull, Nestle, Rebecca Minkoff, Kylie Cosmetics, and many more.